 To be honest, different types of landing pages surely drive you crazy to keep track of them all.
 Let’s learn more about them and see which one will make your campaign successful.

 Most B2B (Business To Business) marketers have agreed that email is the most effective channel for customers’ demand.
 So not surprisingly, squeeze pages also rank the most crucial and useful landing pages out there.

 A squeeze page is designed to capture the visitors’ email address.
 This information can allow you to nurture that lead with useful content.

 The most common type of this landing page is gated content and a prompt, where visitors need to enter their email address to receive a newsletter, whitepaper, or other appealing offers.

 When building a squeeze page, ensure to keep yours simple and include a tempting CTA.
 Without these features, there is less chance of visitors giving up their email address to click out the page and receive the offer.

 Lead capture is not always the main goal of a splash landing page.
 This is the intermediary page where users will be redirected when clicking a social media or content link.
 Watch the video below to understand what is splash page:

 A splash page may also let visitors choose their language preference and enter their age.

-With this landing page, the publisher also further benefits by presenting an ad, promote new offer, show disclaimer or warning depend on your industry and niche.
+With this landing page, the publisher also further benefits by presenting an ad, promote a new offer, show a disclaimer or warning depending on your industry and niche.